McCarthy Trenching

 McCarthy Trenching is a band from Omaha, Nebraska led by Dan McCarthy.
 The band has opened for other acts such as Bright Eyes.
 In 2013 the McCarthy Trenching song "A Keg of Beer and an Accordion" was named one of Music Times' "Best '_ and Beer' Songs".
+Covers of songs from the McCarthy Trenching catalogue have included Phoebe Bridgers version of Christmas Song (2018).